yazubair/datasciencecoursera/CodeBook.md

 Additional vectors obtained by averaging the signals in a signal window sample.
 These are used on the angle() variable:

-gravityMean
-tBodyAccMean
-tBodyAccJerkMean
-tBodyGyroMean
-tBodyGyroJerkMean
+gravityMean, tBodyAccMean, tBodyAccJerkMean, tBodyGyroMean, tBodyGyroJerkMean